 Video footage of other training practices documented for my PhD can also be seen via the following links:

 This two week practical investigation involved a collaboration between myself, Kate and Olivero Papi at the Au Brana Cultural Centre in the south of France.
 This session focused on exploring simultaneity; the realisation of multiple performance elements taking place at the same time.
 We investigated ways of working with simultaneous rhythms of action and attention in performance, and how sounds, movements, language, thoughts, feelings and imagination could be integrated and separated out in an individual’s performance and across an ensemble.

 Practice as research project investigating the application of principles of polyrhythm and simultaneity in the training of actors including field work in Mexico with Nicolás Núñez and studio practice in the UK.

-Conducting interviews with participants regarding their ongoing relationship to a set of training practices.
+Research assistant, main duties conducting interviews with participants regarding their ongoing relationship to a set of training practices.
 Documenting, collating and presenting this data for analysis.